MultiSafepay/docs/README.md

 - Sign up.
 - Build and test your payments integration.
 - Explore our products and services.
-- Use our API Reference, SDKs, and wrappers.
+- Use our API reference, SDKs, and wrappers.
 - Get support.

 To build this project, you need to install the Hugo static site generator.
 See Hugo – [Installing](https://gohugo.io/getting-started/installing/).